 Online MS in Health Science Programs - MSHS Degrees

 As the demand for quality healthcare professionals continues to rise, a number of universities now offer special courses and degrees that focus on delivering instruction in health services.
-An online master of science in health science (MSHS) can be a lucrative option for healthcare professionals who wish to acquire specialized skills and pursue leadership roles in the field.
+An online master of science in health science (MSHS) can be a lucrative option for healthcare professionals wishing to acquire specialized skills and pursue leadership roles.

 These programs focus on healthcare strategy, data-based decision-making, research, and evaluation.
 Students learn how to analyze data, influence healthcare policies, and ensure patient safety.
 Many of these degrees provide specializations in areas such as nutrition, clinical laboratory science, rehabilitative science, and sports performance.
 Along with a specialization, each program includes a set of core health science courses such as healthcare leadership, ethical and legal issues in healthcare, clinical chemistry, and health policy.

-This advanced degree can prepare students for a successful career in public or private healthcare organizations.
+This advanced degree can prepare students for a successful public or private healthcare organization career.
 Graduates can take on management-level positions in a laboratory, teach at universities, or conduct research.
 Many MSHS-holders have gone into roles such as clinical director, healthcare administrator, and healthcare quality analyst, among many others.

-This guide features accredited online MSHS degrees, as well as profiles of three exceptional faculty members from these programs.
+This guide features accredited online MSHS degrees and three exceptional faculty member profiles.

 Professors to Know in Master of Health Sciences Programs

-Notably, several national and state conferences have featured her as a speaker and her articles have appeared in prestigious journals such as the Journal of Emergency Management, the Journal of Health and Human Services Administration, and the International Journal of Human Lactation.
-Dr. Angeletti earned her PhD in public administration from Florida Atlantic University, her master’s in social work from Barry University, and her bachelor’s degree from Newcomb College of Tulane University.
+Notably, several conferences have featured her as a speaker and her articles have appeared in prestigious journals such as the Journal of Hospital Management and Health Policy, the Annals of Medicine & Surgery, and the International Journal of Patient-Centered Healthcare.
+Dr. Lesley Clack earned her ScD in health systems management from Tulane University, her master’s in counseling psychology from the University of West Alabama, and her bachelor’s degree in biological science from the University of Georgia.

 Kimmy Gustafson